FabioNotaro2001/SeaWatch/README.md

     Profile Creation: After registration, users can create and update their profiles, including specifying their availability for missions.

-    Admin Panel: Administrators can access a panel to manage volunteer profiles and assignments.

 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.